jphamtv/imrottendb/README.md

-# ReelRatingsDB: Movie Ratings Aggregator
+# ReelRatings: Movie and TV Show Ratings Aggregator

 ## Introduction
-ReelRatingsDB is a comprehensive movie ratings aggregator designed to provide users with a holistic view of movie and TV show ratings from multiple sources.
+ReelRatings is a comprehensive movie ratings aggregator designed to provide users with a holistic view of movie and TV show ratings from multiple sources.
 Built with modern web technologies, this tool aims to simplify the process of finding reliable and aggregated ratings.

 ## Features
 - **Search Functionality**: Users can search for a movie or TV show title.
-- **Aggregated Data**: Upon selecting a title, the app fetches detailed information, including ratings, specific movie page URLs, and box office figures.
+- **Aggregated Data**: Upon selecting a title, the app fetches detailed information, including ratings, specific movie page URLs, box office figures, and stream availability.
 - **Multiple Sources**: Data is sourced by scraping multiple websites, ensuring a well-rounded perspective on the selected title.

-## Files and Descriptions
-1. **main.py**: This is the main application file where the FAST API framework is implemented.
-It handles the primary functionality of the app, including API calls and data retrieval.
-2. **tmdb.py**: This module is dedicated to handling interactions with the TMDB API.
-Contains functions that facilitate API calls to fetch movie and TV show details.
-3. **scraper.py**: This script contains the web scraping techniques using the BeautifulSoup library.
-It's responsible for pulling data from various sources.
-4. **app/static/**: This directory contains all the front-end files, including Images, CSS, and JavaScript files, which together with the HTML files, create the user interface of the application.
-5. **app/templates/**: This directory contains all the HTML files for the web app.

 ## Design Choices
 During the development of ReelRatingsDB, several design choices were made to ensure efficiency and user-friendliness: